jokecamp/rtf-parser/README.md

   * foreground: color (an object with red, green and blue values, 0-255)
   * background: color
   * dir (rtl or ltr)

+## Forked information

+This project is forked from [@iarna/rtf-parser](https://github.com/iarna/rtf-parser) for supporting
+ * cp932, and
+ * MS WordPad Style fonttbl format.

+If these features was merged into original repository,  This project may be removed.